China–Japan relations: 2000s

-2010s: Xi–Abe era
+2010s

 In 2010, China overtook Japan as the world's second-largest economy.
 In 2012, China's gross GDP was 1.4 times as big as Japan's.
 In the next three to five years, the Chinese economy is on track to grow to twice the size of Japan's.
-As a matter of fact, Japan was quite reluctant to witness China's incredible economic growth and therefore had increased its vigilance towards China by viewing China as its biggest threat under then Prime Minister Abe's leadership.
+As a matter of fact, Japan was quite reluctant to witness China's incredible economic growth and therefore had increased its vigilance towards China by viewing China as its biggest threat under then-Prime Minister Abe's leadership.

-Chinese animosity or even hatred of Japan is reflected in the popular culture.
-American reporter Howard French states in 2017: